juneb125/juneb125/README.md

 ## 👋 Hi, I’m June!

-My name is June (she/her) and I'm an aspiring front-end developer
+My name is June (she/her) and I'm an aspiring full-stack developer

 ### ✨ About Me

-😊 &nbsp; I’m interested in systems programming and making pretty & accessible apps and CLI's\
+* 😊 I’m interested in systems programming and making pretty & accessible apps and CLI's
-🌱 &nbsp; I'm currently learning Rust & Haskell\
+* 🌱 I'm currently learning Rust & C

 ### 👩‍💻 Tech Stack
 Right now, I'm primarily using Rust & Nix, but I have past experience with: